AmauryCarrade/LightHeads/README.md

  - `heads.give`: allows an user to give a head to another player using `/head <headOwner> <receiver>`.
 Default: op.

 Builds available [on my jenkins server](http://jenkins.carrade.eu/job/LightHeads/).

+This plugin is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this plugin, you can obtain one [here](http://mozilla.org/MPL/2.0/).